SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/markdown-bundle.md

 php bin/console debug:twig
 ```

-How cool is this?
+How cool is that?
 This shows us the Twig "tests", filters, functions - everything
 Twig can do in our app.
-Here is the `raw` filter.
+Here's the `raw` filter.

 ## The markdown Twig Filter

 And... oh!
 Apparently there's a filter called `markdown`!
 If you go back to the
-bundle documentation and search for `|markdown`... yeah!This bundle *also* gives
+bundle's documentation and search for `|markdown`... yeah!
+So, in addition to the
-us a Twig `markdown` filter.
-Cool!

-So, in addition to the `MarkdownParserInterface` service, this bundle *also*
+`MarkdownParserInterface` service, this bundle *also* apparently gave us another
-apparently gave us another service that added this `markdown` filter.
-At the
+service that added this `markdown` filter.
+At the end of the tutorial, we'll even
-end of the tutorial, we'll even learn how to add our *own* custom filters.
+learn how to add our *own* custom filters.

 This filter is *immediately* useful because we might also want to process the
 *answers* through Markdown.
 We could do that in the controller, but it would